 Lawmakers considered a Medicaid work requirement in 2018, but legislation didn’t pass

-In early 2018, Louisiana Governor, John Bel Edwards had said that his administration was “actively working” on ideas for implementing a “reasonable” work requirement for the state’s Medicaid program.
+In early 2018, Louisiana Gov. John Bel Edwards said that his administration was “actively working” on ideas for implementing a “reasonable” work requirement for the state’s Medicaid program.
 Bel Edwards, a Democrat, was the prime mover in the state’s expansion of Medicaid in 2016.

 In 2017, Louisiana enacted S.R.163, which requires the Louisiana Department of Health to provide monthly data to lawmakers on a variety of Medicaid-related metrics, including the total number of Medicaid expansion enrollees and the number of Medicaid expansion enrollees who have earned income.

 According to H.B.3, which was introduced in early 2018, the state had reported that as of December 2017, enrollment in Medicaid expansion stood at 453,000 people, and “fewer than 284,000” of those individuals had earned income (even before S.R.163 was enacted, the Louisiana Department of Health had been providing detailed, up-to-date reports about Medicaid expansion enrollment, which are available to the public but do not include data about income or the work status of enrollees).

 The Louisiana House passed H.B.3 in March 2018, but the bill did not advance in the Senate.
 It called for a Medicaid work requirement, but had been amended to ensure that people wouldn’t lose access to Medicaid if they didn’t comply with the work requirement.